Medical Device Cybersecurity: Best Practices, FAQs, and Examples

 Who should create the threat model? 🔗

-Software engineers who are familiar with the system should be able to perform the threat modeling.
+Software engineers who are familiar with the system should be able to perform the threat modeling, although having a cybersecurity SME involved in the process is very helpful.

 Unlike with penetration testing, where we do suggest using an external firm, we don’t typically suggest having an outside firm independently put together a threat model.
 This is because the security risks are tightly integrated with design controls and safety risk management, and thus an external group will typically have a hard time incorporating their findings into the rest of the documentation unless they’re working closely with your team.